yormy/guidelines/docs/v1/general/coding.md

 ## Method/function length
 Keep methods focused and short, ideally under 20–40 lines.
 This makes them easier to read and test.

+## Multilingual
+Setup the system in a way that supports multilingual app.
+Do not use hardcoded text.
+Use key-value for text translations, whereby each language has its own translation files
+In the code you use the key, and the language file specifies the content.
+The default language is english